egstern/booster_madx_lattice_files/booster_readme.txt

 !
+This file is NO longer maintained!
+! use "git log" to see all changes.

+!
 Sign of bending in the horizontal magnets is taken reverse to get a positive dispersion in a Booster !     lattice and in the 0.4 GeV beam line from Linac to Booster.
 For geometry calculations we need to change !     sign of bending in both lattices.